 - or my CLEAN EATING Cookbook with 75+ plant-based recipes made with clean, real food ingredients just like this one that you will love!

 I'd love to hear about it!
 Please give it a rating and leave a comment below...it would make my day! 🙂

 - 1/2 cup organic almond butter

-- 1/2 cup organic coconut oil
+- 1/2 cup organic refined coconut oil

 - 1/2 cup organic maple syrup

-- 1/2 teaspoon organic vanilla bean powder
+- 1/2 teaspoon organic ground vanilla bean powder

 - 1/8 teaspoon Himalayan pink salt

-- Add all ingredients to a small bowl and whisk together with a whisk until it's creamy and smooth and everything is well combined, especially the coconut oil.
+- Add all ingredients to a small mixing bowl and whisk together with a whisk until it's creamy and smooth and everything is well combined, especially the coconut oil.

 - Store in the pantry or refrigerator in an air-tight BPA-free container.
-If you store it in the refrigerator, it will become thick and maybe even solid due to the coconut oil.
+If you store it in the refrigerator, it will become thick and may even be solid due to the coconut oil.
 Just run your container under warm water to melt it again and re-stir.